 Absolutely not!
 We appreciate that students who apply to Medicine might also very much enjoy and engage with a Chemistry degree programme if their Medicine application is unsuccessful.
 We appreciate that it is entirely appropriate for your personal statement to focus entirely on your Medicine application.
 However, it is important to be clear about your motivation for studying Chemistry and we would very much appreciate an email sent to our admissions team to accompany your application explaining why you would also be well suited to a Chemistry degree programme.

 We consider applications for all of our Chemistry programmes together; we do not have a fixed quota for individual BSc or MSci programmes.
-We would usually expect to admit about 170 students to our Chemistry programmes, and we usually receive about 1000 applications.
+We would usually expect to admit about 200 students to our Chemistry programmes, and we usually receive about 1000 applications.

 If you decide that you no longer wish to be considered for a place to study Chemistry with us, then you should email to let us know straight away and withdraw your application to us with UCAS.
 If you have booked a place to visit us, then you should also log back in to the on-line booking system to cancel your place.
 Competition for places to study with us is strong, and if we know that you no longer wish to be considered, we can offer a place to another student.

 Don't be too disappointed.
 We have a lot of very good applicants and picking those with the best potential is really difficult.
 There are still lots of other excellent Chemistry departments in the UK to choose from.
-Also, bear in mind that if, when your results come out, you perform much better in your exams than you were expecting then it could still be possible for you to be accepted at Bristol through UCAS Adjustment - see below for details.
+Also, bear in mind that if, when your results come out, you perform much better in your exams than you were expecting then it could still be possible for you to be accepted at Bristol through UCAS Adjustment - see Exam Results for details.

 Adjustment is an opportunity for students who have done better than expected in their exams to change their mind about their chosen course.
 To be eligible for adjustment your results must have met and exceeded the conditions of your conditional firm (CF) choice.
 More details can be found on the UCAS website.
 If you decide to register for adjustment then you should immediately get on the phone to the School of Chemistry Undergraduate Admissions Office (0117 92 88153).
 Don't be tempted to rely on email - it's slower and someone else will beat you to it.
 Make it clear that you are applying through 'adjustment' (not clearing).
 The quicker you act the more likely you will be to secure a place.
 Please bear in mind that quite often our Chemistry courses will be full and that no adjustment places will be available.